The End Times

 This should be a well known methodology by now, but it seems to not be.

-In statistical work, one frequently sees the expression Thus
+In statistical work, one frequently sees the expression where the absolute value means determinant of covariance matrix

 I went to the National Gallery today to take a final look before I leave next week.
 This particular series of painting caught my eye, especially the one above.